-An induction programme designed to meet the needs of each new director is being implemented.
-One-on-one meetings are scheduled with management to introduce new directors to the company and its operations.
-The Company Secretary manages the induction programme.
-Applicable Codes and Regulations are provided to new directors on their appointment.
+There is an induction programme designed to meet the needs of each new director.
+Furthermore, one-on-one meetings are scheduled with Management to introduce new directors to the Company and its operations.
+The Company Secretary manages the induction programme and applicable Codes and Regulations are provided to new directors on their appointment.
+The Company also has a